timothyforbes/NPSP-Advisory-Board/README.md

 The NPSP Advisory Board has seats reserved for the various constituencies who are making long-term investments in the Nonprofit Starter Pack, this including:

-* Individuals who are investing time and effort to contribute to the project.
+* Individuals who are investing time and effort to contribute to the project
 * Organizations using the NPSP
-* Partners that are extending, utilizing or enhancing the NPSP in their products and services.
+* Partners that are extending, utilizing or enhancing the NPSP in their products and services
 * Outside expertise from other open source projects

 ##### 1.1.2  Transparent Communication & Engagement